sajjadGG/book-python/database/index.rst

 :About:
     * Filename: ``db_addressbook.py``
-    * Linii kodu do napisania: około 15 linii
+    * Lines of code to write: 15 lines
     * Estimated time of completion: 20 min

 :Zadanie z gwiazdką: